Microchip-MPLAB-Harmony/usb_apps_device/apps/cdc_com_port_single/readme.md

 - Use the micro-A/B port J4 (which is located on the bottom side of the board) to connect the USB Device to the USB Host PC.
 - LED1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
 - Press the switch SW1 to trigger communication from the USB Device to the USB Host.

+### <a name="config_20"></a> [PIC32MM USB Curiosity Development Board](https://www.microchip.com/en-us/development-tool/dm320107)

+- Use the micro-B USB connector USB2 on the board to connect the USB Device to the USB Host PC.
+- LED1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
+- Press the switch S1 to trigger communication from the USB Device to the USB Host.

 ### <a name="config_17"></a> [Curiosity PIC32MZ W1 Development Board](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/DM320104)